OpenCyphal/public_regulated_data_types/README.md

 ## Non-standard data types

 Non-standard regulated data types are contained in the root namespace `regulated`.
-The root namespace contains nested namespaces, one per vendor, named after the vendor.
+The root namespace contains nested namespaces, one per application domain, named after the domain.

 Note for authors of ***unregulated*** data type definitions: the UAVCAN specification explicitly bans namespaces that share the same name but differ in their contents.
-This is done in order to avoid complicated edge cases jeopardizing the strong wire compatibility guarantees provided by UAVCAN that would have arisen if the ban was not in place.
-It follows then that vendors seeking to define unregulated data types shall not put those into the `regulated` namespace;
+Users seeking to define unregulated data types shall not put those into the `regulated` namespace;
-instead, a new root namespace named after the vendor shall be used: `my_namespace`, not `regulated.my_namespace`.
+instead, a new root namespace (named after the vendor) shall be used.
-Failure to observe this requirement may lead to data type compatibility issues.

 ## Guidelines for data type authors

-In order to maximize compatibility with resource-constrained nodes, standard data structures should not be larger than 313 bytes when serialized.
-The number is dictated by the size of the largest data structures, which in turn is limited to 5 CAN FD frames max
-((64 bytes per frame - 1 tail byte) * 5 frames - 2 bytes for transfer CRC = 313 bytes)
-(or 45 CAN 2.0 frames)
-in order to simplify the worst case analysis.
-Non-standard (vendor-specific) types are recommended to follow this advice as well to maximize compatibility.

-Follow the naming conventions defined in the specification.
+Follow the interface design guidelines provided in [**The UAVCAN Guide**](https://uavcan.org/guide).

-Every data type definition shall have a header comment, where the first and the last lines are empty;
+Every data type definition should have a header comment.
-every field shall be followed by a comment, unless it is absolutely certain that it is completely self-explanatory.
+Every field should be followed by a comment, unless it is certain that it is completely self-explanatory.
-An exception is made for trivial definitions which often do not require any additional comments.
+An exception is made for trivial definitions where the comment would not add useful information.

 When using void fields for alignment, insert them after the alignee.
 For example, `bool foo` followed by `void7` is the recommended sequence; the opposite is to be avoided.